ueberfuhr-samples/docker-ocp-sample/openshift/db/2-crunchy-operator/README.md

 # Installing the database with the Postgresql Operator

+** Note:** This currently does not work because of errors on pulling images in OpenShift.

 The [Postgres Operator from Crunchy Data (PGO)](https://github.com/CrunchyData/postgres-operator) is a declarative solution that automatically manages PostgreSQL clusters.